Ducat Logo

 About Ducat

-Ducat is an IT training and professional education institute headquartered in the Delhi NCR region that provides skill development programs in software development, cloud computing, cybersecurity, data science and enterprise technologies.
-The company...
+Ducat is an IT training institute based in the Delhi NCR region.
+It offers in-person and online courses in software development, cloud computing, cybersecurity, data science, and other enterprise technologies.
+The curriculum relies primarily on ins...

 Detailed Ducat employee reviews & experience